Why do you think it's great that your swing speed is right around the global average?

 After having played with three Cleveland drivers in my life, their offerings are always near the top of my list to check out.
-Their drivers always look totally clean on the crown and this one is equally beautiful with a sort of improve version of the Taylormade white concept on top.
-Except Cleveland have give you a minute sliver of grey to use for lining your drives up to the fairway.
+Their drivers always look totally clean on the crown and this one is equally beautiful with an improved version of the Taylormade white concept along the top of the face on the crown.

 You won't be able to adjust the loft of the driver nor are there any weights to move around.
 9° 10.5° and a 12° option are all available and with a 90 mph swing, the 9° can be excluded from the selection.
 Like all Cleveland clubs, they won't be as hyped as Taylormade or Callaway but this driver is the business.

-The Wilson D300 has a very tall dominating face and setting up to the ball, it looks like a Cleveland of old.
+The Wilson D7 has a very tall dominating face and setting up to the ball, it looks like a Cleveland of old.
 Classic shape and tall face with a massive sweet spot.
 Definitely in the sleeper category, not many guys will know about this driver and at this price, it's a best kept secret.

 The club is light and by light, I mean REALLY light.
 That might not appeal to everyone but it can definitely help pick up an extra couple mph in your swing.
 If you're hovering around 85 mph, this little beauty can bring you up to 90 mph and give you a few yards more off the tee.